From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation

-Performance further varies by gadget type, reflecting library support and algebraic complexity.
+Performance further varies by primitive type, reflecting library support and algebraic complexity.
 Logical operations and comparisons, being boolean primitives or supported by libraries, are most tractable.
-Arithmetic and composite gadgets, such as exponentiation, modulo, floor division, or composites like \texttt{sum}, \texttt{product}, and \texttt{distinct}, lack native support and must be implemented from scratch.
+Arithmetic and Composites, such as exponentiation, modulo, floor division, or composites like \texttt{sum} and \texttt{product}, lack native support and must be implemented from scratch.
 These tasks demand reasoning over field arithmetic, careful handling of inverses and negatives, and explicit soundness constraints.
-The very low accuracy here underscores the inability of current models to generate gadgets beyond those directly provided in libraries.
+The very low accuracy here underscores the inability of current models to generate implementations beyond those directly provided in libraries.